explorer436/explorer-git-repo/BooksLineUpToRead.md

 -----------------------------------------------------------

-Recently added to the collection (these are not included in the catalog yet) :
+These are not included in the catalog yet :

 Ben Horowitz - The Hard Thing About Hard Things
 Cal Newport - Deep Work